carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 To demonstrate the funtionality of `BiG-SLICE`, the authors recopilated close to 1.2 million of BGCs.
 All this information, they put it on a great database that they call `BiG-FAM`.
-When you get to the main [page](https://bigfam.bioinformatics.nl/home), you will face a structure that looks like the one othat we saw on the `BiG-SLICE` result:
+When you get to the main [page](https://bigfam.bioinformatics.nl/home), you will face a structure that looks like the one we saw on the `BiG-SLICE` results:

 <a href="../fig/02-04-08.png">
   <img src="../fig/02-04-08.png" alt="Aquí va el texto que describe a la imagen." />